celery/celery/docs/getting-started/first-steps-with-celery.rst

     app = Celery('tasks', backend='amqp', broker='amqp://')

-or if you want to use Redis as the result backend, but still use RabbitMQ as the message broker (a popular combination)::
+Or if you want to use Redis as the result backend, but still use RabbitMQ as the message broker (a popular combination)::

     app = Celery('tasks', backend='redis://localhost', broker='amqp://')